3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 We are also registering a super cool command here with the names '!hello' and '!cool-alias'.
 If someone executes it, it will respond with 'Hello World!'.
 Registering commands and responding to the user is further explained below.

 **Event functions:**
-The template plugin also exposes a 'ready', 'statusUpdate', 'steamGuardInput' function.
+The template plugin also exposes a 'ready', 'statusUpdate', 'steamGuardInput', 'steamGuardQrCode' function.
 These are functions that will be called by the plugin system when the bot emits those events.

-The ready event function is called when the bot has finished logging in all accounts.
+The 'ready' event function is called when the bot has finished logging in all accounts.
 Should the plugin load be caused by '!reload', this function is executed milliseconds after `load()` has been called.

-The statusUpdate event function is called when any bot account changes their status.
+The 'statusUpdate' event function is called when any bot account changes their status.
 Every status a bot can have is documented in the [EStatus enum](../../src/bot/EStatus.js).

-The steamGuardInput event function is called when any bot account is currently being logged in, but a Steam Guard Code is requested.
+The 'steamGuardInput' event function is called when any bot account is currently being logged in and a Steam Guard Code was requested by Steam.
 The bot has a built in handler that will request code input from the terminal on this event.
+Plugins can use the `code()` callback function in `steamGuardInput(bot, code)` to supply a code themselves, resolving the request as well.
+If a session was started by logging in using a QrCode instead of a password, the event 'steamGuardQrCode' will be fired instead.
+Plugins can display the QrCode supplied in this event, for example using the [qrcode library](https://www.npmjs.com/package/qrcode), which will resolve the request once it has been scanned using a Steam Mobile App.

+To check from your plugin if the Steam Guard Code/QrCode request has been resolved, wait for the statusUpdate event to announce a change.

 &nbsp;